sveltejs/kit/documentation/docs/20-core-concepts/30-form-actions.md

 ```

 > [!LEGACY] In Svelte 4
-> In Svelte 4, you'd use `export let form` instead to declare a property
+> In Svelte 4, you'd use `export let data` and `export let form` instead to declare properties

 ### Validation errors